+When must you be paid a required distribution?
 The RMD due for the years after the year of your death depend upon the RMD rules as discussed below.

-What is the tax consequence for my beneficiary if he or she fails to take an RMD by December 31?
-He or she will owe the 50% tax.
-For example, if the RMD is \$600, then the penalty tax amount owed is \$300.
+What is the tax consequence if you fail to take an RMD by December 31?
+You will owe the 25% tax.
+For example, if the RMD is \$600, then the penalty tax amount owed is \$150.
 The IRS does have the authority to waive this tax if special circumstances explain why a beneficiary missed taking his or her RMD.